danbz/aesthetic-programming/source/README.md

 "Instructive, imaginative and accessible, this is an introduction to programming like no other. *Aesthetic Programming* opens up the thinking in software in a vivid, critical and creative manner; it is a book full of procedural pleasures and witty algorithms that also poses a remarkable set of questions about contemporary digital life."
 —  Matthew Fuller, Professor of Cultural Studies, Goldsmiths, University of London

+"Skilfully moving across the instructional, the pedagogic, and the critical, Aesthetic Programming makes an expansive contribution to computational thinking.
+Engaging with programming from a practice-based approach, this illuminating text demonstrates how critical aesthetics can transform programming.
+Recipe book, code library, poetic manual, convivial instructional, and primer to computing imaginaries all assemble into this compelling and indispensable addition to software studies.""

+— Jennifer Gabrys, Chair in Media, Culture and Environment, University of Cambridge